msteveb/tmake/README.md

   some basic compiler settings.
 Most settings are still hard-coded here.
 - Create settings.conf and include/polarssl/autoconf.h
 - Modify include/polarssl/config.h to include autoconf.h (to avoid overwriting current version)
-- Currently tmake only supports building polarssl as a static lib
+- Currently tmake only supports building polarssl as a static lib (now fixed)
 - Created polarsslwrap based on axtlswrap
 - Test directory uses code generation. scripts/generate\_code.pl was hard to work with because it wanted to generate output in the current dir.
   I changed it slightly to take the full path to the target on the command line.

 => Need support for shared lib
+   - Now done
 => polarsslwrap does not work on Windows because of the lack of fork, exec, poll => Need to add all possible options to auto.def, including dependencies